-Seahawks guard Mike Iupati says he is retiring
+Seahawks guard Mike Iupati says he is retiring after 11 seasons in the NFL

 “My body was telling me it was time to close the door,” said Iupati, who was limited to 10 games with Seattle last season while battling knee, back and neck injuries.

-Iupati returned to start the playoff loss against the Rams, which will turn out to have been his NFL swansong.
+Iupati returned to start the playoff loss against the Rams, which turned out to be his last.

 Iupati, 33, also played five years with the 49ers and four with Arizona and was a four-time Pro Bowl selection and an All-Pro pick in 2012.